ghc/ghc/docs/users_guide/packages.rst

     Causes the compiler to behave as if package ⟨pkg⟩, and any packages that depend on ⟨pkg⟩, are not installed at all.

-    Saying ``-ignore-package ⟨pkg⟩`` is the same as giving :ghc-flag:`-hide-package` flags for ⟨pkg⟩ and all the packages that depend on ⟨pkg⟩.
-Sometimes we don't know ahead of time which packages will be installed that depend on ⟨pkg⟩, which is when the :ghc-flag:`-ignore-package` flag can be useful.
+    Saying ``-ignore-package ⟨pkg⟩`` is the same as giving :ghc-flag:`-hide-package ⟨pkg⟩` flags for ⟨pkg⟩ and all the packages that depend on ⟨pkg⟩.
+Sometimes we don't know ahead of time which packages will be installed that depend on ⟨pkg⟩, which is when the :ghc-flag:`-ignore-package ⟨pkg⟩` flag can be useful.

 .. ghc-flag:: -no-auto-link-packages